jonnonz1/nz-statute-book/acts/public/2020/water-services-authority-taumata-arowai-act-2020.md

 ## Part 1 — Preliminary provisions

 ### 3 Purpose
-The purpose of this Act is to establish Taumata Arowai–the Water Services Regulator and provide for its objectives, functions, and governance arrangements.
+The purpose of this Act is to establish the Water Services Authority—Taumata Arowai and provide for its objectives, functions, and governance arrangements.

 ### 4 Interpretation
 In this Act, unless the context otherwise requires,—
-  - **board** means the board of Taumata Arowai–the Water Services Regulator
+  - **board** means the board of the Water Services Authority—Taumata Arowai
   - **council-controlled organisation** has the meaning given to it by section 6 of the Local Government Act 2002
-  - **domestic dwelling** has the meaning given by section 10 of the Water Services Act 2021
   - **domestic self-supplier** has the meaning given by section 10 of the Water Services Act 2021
   - **drinking water** has the meaning given by section 6 of the Water Services Act 2021
   - **drinking water network** has the meaning given to by section 9 of the Water Services Act 2021